George Younghusband: Command

 Younghusband left the 3rd to command the 26th (Younghusband's Horse) Battalion, Imperial Yeomanry, in December 1901.
 This battalion comprised the newly-raised 119th–122nd Companies.
 He was again mentioned in dispatches in June the following year.
 He was wounded, and in late May 1902 left South Africa on the SS Roslin Castle which arrived at Southampton the following month.
 He relinquished the command of the 26th battalion on 30 August 1902.

 After that war he was promoted to colonel in April 1905.
 He was then involved in the Mohmand expedition of 1908.
 Then in February 1909, was promoted to temporary brigadier-general while serving on the General Staff.
 In 1909, he became commander of the Fyzabad Brigade, part of the 8th (Lucknow) Division, and the Derajat Brigade from 1911.
 The same year he was promoted to major-general.
 He was still in command, when appointed a Knight Commander of the Order of St Michael and St George (KCMG) in 1913.

-In the First World War, Younghusband was given command of the 28th Indian Brigade, part of the 10th Indian Division.
+In October 1914, Younghusband was given command of the 28th Indian Brigade, part of the 10th Indian Division.
 They were initially deployed to defend the Suez Canal.
+In July 1915, the brigade was detached to defence of Aden. where it fought a sharp action at Sheikh Othman on 20 July, before returning to Egypt in September.

+In November 1915, the brigade left the division and moved to Mesopotamia to form part of the 7th (Meerut) Division from December 1915.

-Until 1916, when the brigade was sent to take part in the defence of Aden.
-It then moved to Basra to participate in the Mesopotamia Campaign.
-During the subsequent operation Younghusband was again mentioned in dispatches.
-His last command position was in 1916, as commander of the 7th (Meerut) Division, still in Mesopotamia, but he was forced to relinquish that position due to wounds received.
+At this point Younghusband left the brigade and was appointed to command the 7th (Meerut) Division on 10 December 1915 but he was forced to relinquish that position on 8 May 1916 due to wounds received.

+During the operations in Mespototamia Younghusband was again mentioned in dispatches.